 The story

 From there I moved into product development.
-Today I’m at IBM working on confidential computing — LinuxONE and Hyper Protect Virtual Servers.
+Today I’m at IBM working on confidential computing — LinuxONE and IBM Confidential Computing (Previously Hyper Protect Services).
 On the open source side, I lead the contract-tooling effort: contract-go (the Go SDK), contract-cli (the developer-facing tool), and the Terraform provider.
-Together they handle the cryptography so customers shipping confidential workloads don’t have to.
+Together they ease the process for customers to run confidential workloads on IBM Confidential Computing.

-Outside IBM I take on a small amount of freelance and consulting work — websites, internal tools, and Linux automation for individuals and small teams.
+Outside IBM I take on a small amount of consulting work — software, websites, and Linux automation for individuals and small teams.
 I own the full build: requirements, architecture, code, deploy.
 If you’re hiring or have something interesting to put together, say hi.

 Off the keyboard, it’s wheels — bikes, cars, the bicycle when the route deserves it.
 Same impulse, really: how does this thing work, and can I make it work a little better?
 Some of my best thinking happens with grease on my hands.